-In Lommel we couldn't find the train station.
-After some searching we found a weathered sign indicating 'station' and soon after we found the 'station street'.
-After getting on the train we rode from Lommel to Antwerp and from there via Kortrijk to Lille, in France.
+In Lommel, we tried to find the train station.
+After some searching, we found a weathered sign indicating 'station' and soon after found the 'station street'.
+After getting on the train, we rode from Lommel to Antwerp and from there via Kortrijk to Lille, in France.
 Everything still went according to plan.
-In Antwerp we had too little time to buy tickets for the next train, which we already expected.
+We had too little time in Antwerp to buy tickets for the next train, which we had already predicted.

-There were five Belgians in the train from Lille to Paris.
+There were five Belgians on the train from Lille to Paris.
 They looked like they were also going on a cycling vacation.
 However, there was something strange about their equipment.
-They weren't real cyclists and all their gear was new.
-It turned out one of them had gone before, but it was the first time for all the others.
-They were planning to cycle a part of the route 'Along old roads' made by the FIS.
+They weren't real cyclists, and all their gear was new.
+One of them had gone before, but it was the first time for all the others.
+They planned to cycle a part of the route 'Along old roads' made by the FIS.
 The highest mountain on their trip was only 250 meters.

-Before we could buy tickets we needed to stand in line for over an hour.
+Before we could buy tickets, we needed to stand in line for over an hour.
 When I looked at Bram, who was guarding the bikes, I saw he was checking his phone.
-He would do that often this vacation, because he hoped someone would message him.
-Finally we got tickets to travel from Paris to Clermont-Ferrand.
-From there it was only one more train ride to Brioude, were we took the same campsite as we had done in May.
+He would do that often this vacation because he hoped someone would message him.
+Finally, we got tickets to travel from Paris to Clermont-Ferrand.
+From there, it was only one more train ride to Brioude, where we took the same campsite as in May.

 I wanted to pitch my tent, but couldn't find my pegs.
 Because it was dark, I couldn't see anything.
 They certainly weren't in my panniers and I wasn't 100% if I had packed them.
 Instead, I used some rocks to secure my tent.
 Bram finally figured out what he had forgotten: his cycling shorts.